udia-software/udia/README.md

 ### Setup (Docker)

+Ensure Docker is installed on your machine.

-Clone this repository and run `docker-compose up`, assuming you have Docker installed.
+1. Clone this repository and run `docker-compose build`.

-NOTE: Static assets building causes CPU usage to spike for OSX, perhaps comment that out and run brunch locally?
+2. Run database migrations with `docker-compose run app mix ecto.migrate`.
+3. Start the web application with `docker-compose up`.

 ### Setup (without Docker on OSX)